bobd-biz/bob-demo-be1/README.md

 ## Design Considerations and Shortcomings

 * Services accept and return JSON.
-* No authentication and authorization are provided, so no HTTPS or OpenId/OAuth2.
+* To keep things simpler, authentication and authorization are not configured, so no HTTPS or OpenId/OAuth2.
 * The two different services (companies and customers) are packaged together for convenience.
 * Spring Webflux is used to implement the REST services in an attempt to provide asynchronous performance.
 However, no testing or analysis has been done to verify the services actually operate without blocking.
 * Error handling is by no means complete.
 For instance, if a resource is not found the service returns a 404 status code, but no detailed error details.